Remembering Mike Shipley

 Grammy-winning engineer/producer, the late Mike Shipley, was one of the industry’s top mixers before his untimely death in 2013.

-Born in Australia, Shipley moved to England as a teenager, and there became interested in recording.
-He started as an assistant at Wessex Studios and his first session was with the Sex Pistols.
-Shipley connected with producer Mutt Lange, and that collaboration has lasted two decades and produced many great records from artists including Def Leppard, The Corrs, Shania Twain, and now Maroon 5.
-We spoke during one of his short breaks from mixing the new Alison Krauss album.
+Born in Australia, Shipley moved to England as a teenager, where he first became interested in recording.
+He started as an assistant at Wessex Studios, recording such up-and-coming bands as the Sex Pistols.
+Shipley connected with producer Mutt Lange, a collaboration that lasted two decades, producing dozens of records from artists including Def Leppard, The Corrs, Shania Twain, Maroon 5, and many more.
+We spoke during one of his short breaks from mixing a new Alison Krauss album.